sportdeath/audio_transport/README.md

     cmake .. -D BUILD_EXAMPLES=ON
     make

-Then, to apply the audio effect use the ```transport``` binary.
+Then, to apply the effect use the ```transport``` binary.
 For example, below we tranform piano audio into guitar audio.
-The output starts by sounding like the piano audio for the first 25% of the duration.
-Then between 25% and 75% of the duration, the piano is transformed into a guitar.
-In the last 25% the audio is simply the guitar.
+The output starts by sounding like the piano audio for the first 20% of the duration.
+Then between 20% and 70% of the duration, the piano is transformed into a guitar.
+In the last 30% the audio is simply the guitar.

-    ./transport piano.wav guitar.mp3 25 75 out.flac
+    ./transport piano.wav guitar.mp3 20 70 out.flac

 ### External Use